 Resolution Advisory (RA) information indicates the action the aircrew should take (or avoid taking) to minimize the risk of collision.
-It should provide symbolic instructions for maneuvers necessary to assure safe vertical separation between the TCAS equipped aircraft and an intruder aircraft at their point of closest approach, in accordance with RTCA DO-185A.
+It should provide symbolic instructions for maneuvers necessary to assure safe vertical separation between the ACAS equipped aircraft and an intruder aircraft at their point of closest approach, in accordance with RTCA DO-385.
 The advisory displayed may be “corrective” or “preventive” in nature depending upon the flight regime of the aircraft at the time the advisory is displayed.

-The Resolution Advisory information would be contained in the DTIF generated by the 2G ISS and transmitted over the ARINC 664 bus or ARINC 429 data bus as described in Section 3.5.1.
+The Resolution Advisory information would be contained in the DTIF generated by the 2G ISS and transmitted over the ARINC 664 bus.

 Weather Visual Alert Outputs (not applicable)

+There are no weather radar functions defined for inclusion in the 2GISS.

+COMMENTARY

+ARINC weather radar standards are provided in ARINC Characteristic 708A and ARINC Project Paper 748.

+Section headers are provided in this document to retain organizational alignment with the original ISS definition, ARINC Characteristic 768.

 TAWS Visual Alert Outputs

 The ARINC 664 bus output from the 2G ISS should contain TAWS alert condition to enable the display system to generate visual alerts as defined in ARINC 762.